Cara Dillon: Rough Trade Records (2001–2007)

 In January 2004, Dillon travelled to Japan on a promotional tour of the album.
-Cara's solo career up this point was polished with her receiving The Meteor Irish Music Award for Best Irish Female.
+Dillon's solo career up this point was polished with her receiving The Meteor Irish Music Award for Best Irish Female.
 With two albums under her belt, Dillon's music was showcased on an international scale.
 Her relationship with WOMAD played a crucial part in this.
 The couple returned to the studio again in summer 2004 to record their third album.

 Her third album, After the Morning, was released on 27 February 2006.
 The album was the longest in the making to date and featured several guest appearances.
 The Czech Philharmonic Orchestra recorded for two tracks on the album, Garden Valley & The Snows They Melt The Soonest; Martin Simpson, the acclaimed blues guitarist featured on Grace; two of Ireland's finest traditional musicians Mairtin O'Connor and Cathal Hayden perform on Bold Jamie and Cara duetted with Paul Brady on album highlight The Streets of Derry.

 The album gave Dillon her most successful radio hit to date, Never in a Million Years, garnering a good amount of airplay on radio stations in the UK and Ireland.
 The song featured on the Radio 2 playlist for six weeks and was record of the week on BBC Radio Ulster and RTÉ Radio 1.
 Despite the encouraging reception of the song, an official single release was never given to the song and it was released on download-only by iTunes a week prior to the album release and climbed into the top 40 most downloaded songs that week.
 An official single release was planned for after the album came out but it did not happen.
 The next single to be released from the album was a double A side: This Time/I Wish You Well.
 It featured a new radio mix of This Time with added vocals and guitars.
 The single generated some airplay on Radio 2 in July 2006 and was scheduled for release on 14 August, however Rough Trade cancelled it, citing a lack of airplay.

 Charcoal Records (2008–present)

 In January 2008, Cara and her band recorded a DVD The Redcastle Sessions in County Donegal which led to an extensive tour starting in the May and continuing through the folk festival season to the winter of 2008/9.
 This tour took in venues across Ireland, Great Britain and The USA and introduced guitarist John Smith as a duet partner on the single If I Prove False, this single and a fourth album Hill of Thieves (released 26 January 2009) saw Cara move to her own label Charcoal Records.
+Despite the move from Rough Trade, Hill of Thieves was to become Dillon's best-selling album and was named Folk Album of the Year at the 2010 BBC Radio 2 Folk Awards.